Create Your First Service Flows

 Create a JSON object with a top level key of `_this` with the following element:

 - `response`: The response to the customer.
-Use GitHub markdown to format the response, use \n for line breaks.
+Use GitHub markdown to format the response.

 #### Example format: